MarcusWolschon/osmeditor4android/markdown/en/Introduction.md

 ## First time use

-On start up Vespucci will show you the "Download other location"/"Load Area" dialog.
+On start up, if you choose not to view this document,  Vespucci will show you the "Download other location"/"Load Area" dialog.
 If you have coordinates displayed and want to download immediately, you can select the appropriate option and set the radius around the location that you want to download, otherwise you can simply go to the map and zoom and pan to the area you want to edit.
 Do not select a large area on slow devices.

 Alternatively you can dismiss the dialog by pressing the back button and pan and zoom to a location you want to edit and download the data then (see below: "Editing with Vespucci").

 ## Editing with Vespucci

-Depending on screen size and age of your device editing actions may either be accessible directly via icons in the top bar, via a drop down menu on the right of the top bar, or via the menu key.
+Depending on screen size and age of your device editing actions may either be accessible directly via icons in the top bar, via a drop down menu on the right of the top bar, from the bottom bar (if present) or via the menu key.

 ### Downloading OSM Data